ibm-cloud-docs/text-to-speech/custom-models.md

 ```
 {: pre}

 The method returns a JSON array that includes an object for each custom model owned by the requester.
-The owner's service credentials are shown in the `owner` field.
+The owner's credentials are shown in the `owner` field.

 ```javascript
 {